inspiredtomove/main-website/_pages/about.md

 ---

 ![image-right]({{ "/assets/images/profile.jpg" | relative_url }}){: .align-right}
 Ashley has always liked to move.
-From a young age she was an avid dancer, a competitive soccer player, and a dabbler in various outdoor activities.
+From a young age she was a competitive dancer and soccer player, and a dabbler in various outdoor activities.
 She completed a Bachelors of Applied Science in Health Studies at the University of Waterloo, and a Masters of Science, Epidemiology at the University of Guelph in order to pursue what she believed would be her career.